Whole campus, Early Years

 It focuses on building literacy and essential #SkillsForLife during a child’s most critical formative years.

-The curriculum covers 7 key areas of learning and development, ensuring that every child builds a strong physical, social, and academic foundation.
+The curriculum covers seven key areas of learning and development, ensuring that every child builds a strong physical, social, and academic foundation.

-To see why this play-based approach is so powerful, watch this incredible TED Talk by Molly Wright on how “serve and return” interaction shapes a child’s brain.
+To see why this play-based approach is so powerful, watch the TED Talk by Molly Wright on how “serve and return” interaction shapes a child’s brain.

 The EYFS Framework

-What is the EYFS Framework, you may ask?
-Well, think of it as a vibrant roadmap for the most critical foundation years of a child’s learning journey.
+What is the EYFS Framework?
+Think of it as a vibrant roadmap for the most important early years of a child’s learning journey.

-The focus here shifts from simple age-related milestones to Characteristics of Effective Learning - emphasizing how children engage with the world through play, active exploration, and critical thinking (something we’ll dive deeper into later!).
+The focus shifts from simple age-related milestones to the Characteristics of Effective Learning—emphasising how children engage with the world through play, active exploration, and critical thinking.

-Ultimately, it’s a promise that early education should be as much about nurturing a child’s natural curiosity as it is about preparing them for the classroom.
+Ultimately, it’s a promise that early education should nurture a child’s natural curiosity while preparing them for the classroom.

 You can read the full EYFS Statutory Framework here.